Blueprint Miller Kelton

 Miller Kelton, also known as Driving Park, has been identified as a Blueprint priority area due to a significant number of basement backup incidences and the sanitary sewer overflow that discharges into Alum Creek near the Alum Creek Multi-Use Trail.
 Though a portion of this area is served by a separate, combined sewer system, over 3 acres of storm water runoff drain to the sanitary sewer system, creating additional capacity issues and leading to basement backups.

-Construction Begins 2023
+Construction Begins Spring 2026

 Design Details